kylechadha/portfolio-go/content/post/learning_to_learn.md

 Another great opportunity to read code is where your code touches other's in a code base.
 Updating something in a controller?
 Explore how the router and handlers work.
 Using someone else's service?
 Read the service.
 What edge cases do they handle for, that you should be thinking about as well?

 One last thing worth mentioning here is that reading code really means reading _and playing with_ code.
-You have to get it up and running to actually understand how data flows through the application.
-The end goal should be a functioning mental model, and that's hard to achieve by reading alone.
+You have to get it up and running to actually understand how data flows through the application. **The end goal should be a functioning mental model**, and that's hard to achieve by reading alone.

 ## #3 Remember Your ABC's: Always Be Coding
 This one is sort of obvious, but in case it isn't clear, this is the meat of the learning process.
 Everything else you do (including #2 and #1) support this.
 If you aren't actually coding, you're in some theoretical land, and you'll only go so far before what you're trying to learn is too far ahead of the mental models you hold in your head.